 On 27 May 2021 the PaCT Steering Group met for the fourth time on Zoom.
 The discussions of this session focused on developing approaches for enhancing the functionality of the National Referral Mechanisms (NRMs) as well as implementation of mental health and psycho-social support (MHPSS) measures in the reception centers and shelters for victims of trafficking in human beings.
 They were based on the key findings of a research and expert assessments on above-mentioned topics, presented by GIZ Project team.
 The Steering Group contemplated the way forward and agreed on the proposed activities.

-5th Steering Group Meeting of the PaCT Project took place on 17 November 2021 via Zoom.
-MARRI Participants’ Anti-trafficking Coordinators, the PaCT project partners and an expert from GRETA briefed about the project progress and main achievements but also, discussed the global trends in the trafficking in human beings and their implications in the Western Balkans region.
+The 5th Steering Group Meeting of the PaCT Project took place on 17 November 2021 via Zoom.
+MARRI Participants’ Antitrafficking Coordinators, the PaCT project partners and an expert from GRETA briefed about the project progress and main achievements but also, discussed the global trends in the trafficking in human beings and their implications in the Western Balkans region.